 The harmonization of legal certification thresholds will be introduced in order to eliminate costs of around €5,500 and also to allow SMEs to further grow and develop.
 It is also necessary to indicate another measure provided for by the law concerning CACs, and in particular with regards to other tasks that may be conferred on them.

-The provisions of the text also provide for a reduction in the time limits for judicial liquidation, which grants a second chance for entrepreneurs.
+The Law also provides for a reduction in the time limits for judicial liquidation, which grants a second chance for entrepreneurs.
 So in order to enable entrepreneurs to benefit from a new professional activity in the event that a collective procedure is launched against the company, the relative time limits would be reduced.
 The simplified judicial liquidation will therefore make it possible to close the procedure within 6 to 9 months for companies with one employee and less than 300 000 euros in turnover, and within 12 to 15 months for companies with less than 5 employees and less than 750 000 euros in turnover.
 In addition, the professional recovery procedure will make it possible to wipe out the debts of companies with no employees and less than €5,000 in assets.

 Rethinking the company’s corporate purpose, and in particular, giving a central place to corporate social responsibility shapes part of the reforms provided for in the text.
 To this end, on the one hand, an amendment to Article 1833 of the Civil Code is requested in order to make the following clarification: “the company must be managed in its own interest by taking into account the social and environmental issues of its activity”.
 On the other hand, the amendment of article 1835 of the same code is also requested in order to indicate that “the corporate purpose may specify the raison d’être of the incorporated company”.
 The French Commercial Code would also be concerned because boards of directors and supervisors could be given the task of “developing a raison d’être”.
 In addition, certain provisions will impact on the privatization of certain public companies.